 "Having traveled our journey at New Haven, our family, both as a unit and as individuals, seems to have an awareness about our values that others can't fathom.
 I think we believe in ourselves more now, and we will thus be able to face future life challenges with much more confidence than ever before." -- NH ParentLearn More

 At New Haven, we base our treatment decisions on a simple question: What would I want for my daughter?
 We know that underneath her struggles – whether with an eating disorder, substance abuse, trauma, or another challenging emotional issue – your daughter is still there, waiting to be discovered, loved back to wholeness, and reunited with her family.

-After almost twenty years working together, our treatment team is one of the most experienced in the field of girls’ adolescent treatment.
-We know from experience that girls struggling with complex emotional and behavioral issues* need access to a variety of proven therapies.
+After twenty years of working together, our treatment team is one of the most experienced in the field of girls’ adolescent treatment.
+We know from experience that girls struggling with complex emotional and behavioral issues need access to a variety of proven therapies.
 Experience has also taught us that even the most clinically sophisticated approaches to treatment are only effective if those delivering them come from a place of connection, compassion, and hope.

 Clinical excellence.
 The warmth and love of a home away from home.
 That’s what we’d want for our daughters.
 So that’s what we provide for yours.